gravitational/gravity/docs/6.x/pack.md

 baseImage: "gravity:6.0.0"

 # Release notes is a freestyle HTML field which will be shown as part of the
-# install/upgrade of the cluster.
+# install/upgrade of the Cluster.
 #
 # In this case "tele build" will look for "notes.html" file in the same directory as
 # manifest.
 To specify an absolute path: "file:///home/user/notes.html"